piripopero/miniproject-excellcity-winterschool/README-local-deployment.md

 ### 1. Basic Execution

-To execute the script without deleting any Docker volumes, run the following command in your terminal:
+To execute the script without deleting any Docker volumes, run the following command in your terminal.
+Ensure that the file has executable permissions (chmod +x file)

 ```bash
 ./deploy.sh